ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/filtering.dotnet.markdown

 ﻿# Querying : Filtering

 One of the most basic functionalities of querying is the ability to filter out data and return records that match a given condition.
-There are couple of ways to do this, and they all depend on the querying approach you want to use ([Query](../../client-api/session/querying/how-to-query)from basic session operations, [DocumentQuery](../../client-api/session/querying/document-query/what-is-document-query) from advanced session operations, or directly using [RQL](../../indexes/querying/what-is-rql)).
+There are couple of ways to do this and they all depend on the querying approach you want to use ([Query](../../client-api/session/querying/how-to-query)from basic session operations, [DocumentQuery](../../client-api/session/querying/document-query/what-is-document-query) from advanced session operations, or directly using [RQL](../../indexes/querying/what-is-rql)).

 The following examples demonstrate how to add simple conditions to a query using all of those methods.